martosah/Employee-Onboarding-Tracker-Contoso/12-Automation-and-Flows/README.md

 # 12. Automation and Flows

 The data model holds the information; the flows make the system *behave*.
-Seventeen Power Automate cloud flows turn a new Onboarding Record into a fully generated, assigned, notified, tracked, and self-closing onboarding case — with no manual chasing.
+The solution has **22 Power Automate cloud flows in total** — **17 backend flows**, documented here, that turn a new Onboarding Record into a fully generated, assigned, notified, tracked, and self-closing onboarding case, and **5 portal flows**, added in Phase 2 Part 2, that drive the Power Pages document lifecycle (documented in [Section 18](../18-Document-Lifecycle-and-Portal-Automation)).

-This section groups the flows by what they do, then records the engineering decisions that made them work reliably.
+This section groups the backend flows by what they do, then records the engineering decisions that made them work reliably.
 Several of those decisions came from real failures during the build and are documented honestly, because they are the kind of platform behaviour that isn't obvious until you hit it.

 ---

 ## How the Flows Fit Together

-The automation falls into seven functional groups:
+The 17 backend flows fall into seven functional groups:

 | Group | Flows | What it does |
 | --- | :---: | --- |